Jbleezy/BO1-Reimagined/README.md

 ### Spikes (Shangri-La)
 * Deal 50 damage to players
 * 50% change of Killing a zombie
-* Spikes will not activate if the player is jumping over them
+* Spikes will not activate if the player is down or if the player jumping over them

 ### Waterfall Trap (Shangri-La)
 * Now kills zombies